Low carbon, low impact head office for housing association

 Concept to Completion

 This new, low carbon and low impact head office for GotlandsHem, the national housing association of the Swedish island of Gotland, will be a multifunctional place with a strong social responsibility.
-Providing a peaceful and healthy hub for businesses it will be a democratic place, accessible by the whole community.
+Providing a peaceful and healthy hub for businesses the ambition is to create a democratic place, accessible by the whole community.

 The buildings are an innovative interpretation of a farmstead, typical of the local area.
 Intimate in scale, and clustered around an open courtyard they create a new neighbourhood which integrates into the emerging district on the outskirt of the city.
 The design comprises two independent buildings around an expansive garden and combines an unusual mix of uses.
 Office space for the housing association sits alongside a multifunctional workshop for repairs, temporary accommodation for tenants, business premises which can be used by local start-ups or to house pop up markets or shops, and a gallery and restaurant area which is open to all.